spicyjack/public/notes/homebrew.md

     sudo kextunload -b org.fuse4x.kext.fuse4x

 ### MySQL ###
-A "/etc/my.cnf" from another install may interfere with a Homebrew-built server starting up correctly.
+An `/etc/my.cnf` file from another install may interfere with a Homebrew-built server starting up correctly.

-To connect:

-    mysql -uroot

-To set a password:

-    SET PASSWORD FOR 'user'@'host' = PASSWORD('password');
+The Homebrew installed `my.cnf` is located in `/usr/local/Cellar/mysql/<version>/my.cnf`

 To have launchd start mysql at login: